 Doug Freed An artist with a studio in a restored Main Street building in downtown Sedalia, Doug is a member of many local, regional and national arts and civic groups.
 “My strength is I see the big picture and I have connections with these other organizations and a lifetime of experiences working with arts non for profits”

 Dr Becky Imhauser “I am eager to partner with the board in strengthening Sedalia’s ragtime heritage and enhancing the Scott Joplin Festival as a destination, entertainment venue, and educational experience.
 I am especially interested in promoting the Festival to Sedalians, helping them recognize, embrace, and support our community’s ragtime heritage.
 I hope my knowledge of area history, educational background, and communication skills can benefit the organization in ways yet to be determined”.

-Katherine Menefee, Gladstone, MO.
-Katherine has served on the SJRF board for 7 years with an interest in the Festival since the 1980’s.
-She was responsible for the Dance for four years.
+Katherine Menefee, Katherine has served on the SJRF board for seven years with an interest in the Festival since the 1980's, including handling the Dance for four years.
 “I enjoy the music and the fellowship and want to see the history of ragtime and the festival preserved.
 I believe my past involvement will be an advantage now”.